vrunkel/CoreMLBats/docs/index.md

 ## Welcome to CoreMLBats

 CoreMLBats is provided by ecoObs GmbH and Volker Runkel as a demo application that uses Apple ML framework and a trained image model for classification of bat calls based on sonagrams of single calls.
+Download the [binary version ready to run](docs/CoreMLBats.zip)

 ![CoreMLBats icon](256.png "CoreMLBats icon")